-Unlike a solar eclipse, a lunar eclipse can be seen with the naked eye during clear skies.
-It also won't blind you when you stare directly at it.
-Here's what a total lunar eclipse looked like in 2011, the last time North America witnessed one:
+Unlike a solar eclipse, a lunar eclipse can be seen with the naked eye if the sky is clear.
+It also won’t blind you when you stare directly at it.
+Here’s what a total lunar eclipse looked like in 2011, the last time North America witnessed one:

 This time around, the eclipse will last from about 1:20 a.m. until 5:33 a.m on the East Coast, with the moon at its bloodiest at 3:07 a.m.
 West Coast dwellers don’t have to stay up too late to catch the show, which begins at 10:20 p.m. and ends at 2:33 a.m.
 For other time zones, check out this handy chart from Sky & Telescope.
 Or plug in your city at this U.S. Naval Observatory data generator to determine peak viewing times.
 Or, if you want to watch from the comfort of your own bed, tune into NASA TV.